anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #MASA-REG-vr title='Representation of MASA issued voucher with additional registrar signature' artwork-align="left"}

-Depending on the security policy of the operator, this signature can also be interpreted by the pledge as explicit authorization of the registrar to install the contained trust anchor.
+Depending on the security policy of the operator, this signature can also be interpreted as explicit authorization of the registrar to install the contained trust anchor.
-The registrar sends the voucher to the Registrar-Agent.
+The registrar returns the voucher to the Registrar-Agent.

-### Response Artifact: Voucher

-After receiving the PVR from Registrar-Agent, the registrar SHALL perform the verification as defined in {{Section 5.3 of RFC8995}}.
-In addition, the registrar SHALL verify the following parameters from the PVR:

-* agent-provided-proximity-registrar-cert: MUST contain registrar's own registrar LDevID certificate to ensure the registrar in proximity of the Registrar-Agent is the desired registrar for this PVR.

-* agent-signed-data: The registrar MUST verify that the Registrar-Agent provided data has been signed with the private key corresponding to the EE (RegAgt) certificate indicated in the "kid" JOSE header parameter.
-  The registrar MUST verify that the LDevID(ReAgt) certificate, corresponding to the signature, is still valid.
-  If the certificate is already expired, the registrar SHALL reject the request.
-  Validity of used signing certificates at the time of signing the agent-signed-data is necessary to avoid that a rogue Registrar-Agent generates agent-signed-data objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.
-  The registrar MUST fetch the EE (RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the "kid" header parameter of the agent-signed-data, and perform this verification.
-  This requires, that the registrar has access to the EE (RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.
-  Note, the registrar may have stored the EE (RegAgt) certificate if used during TLS establishment between Registrar-Agent and registrar or it may be provided via a repository.

-If the registrar is unable to validate the PVR, it SHOULD respond with a HTTP 4xx/5xx error code to the Registrar-Agent.

-The following 4xx client error codes SHOULD be used:

-* 403 Forbidden: if the registrar detected that one or more security related parameters are not valid or if the pledge-provided information could not be used with automated allowance.

-* 406 Not Acceptable: if the Content-Type indicated by the Accept header is unknown or unsupported.

-If the validation succeeds, the registrar performs pledge authorization according to {{Section 5.3 of !RFC8995}} followed by obtaining a voucher from the pledge's MASA according to {{Section 5.4 of !RFC8995}} with the modifications described below in {{rvr-proc}}.

 ## Supply PER to Registrar (including backend interaction) {#per}